All Products

 sudo mount -a

-5. Run the following command to check whether the file system is mounted as expected:
+6. Run the following commands to check whether the partition is automatically mounted:

-The following sample command output is returned.
-If the file system is mounted, the information about the file system is displayed.
+The following command output is returned.
+If a file system is mounted, information about the file system is displayed.

 image